Note: Beoplay H9 and H9i have been discontinued by the brand. You might want to check out our Beoplay HX vs H95 article.

 Both headphones support Bluetooth 4.2 and the AAC codec with a 10-meter range, but the H9 doesn’t support the more advanced aptX or LDAC.
 The Beoplay H9i, however, beats out the Beoplay H9 and supports Bluetooth aptX.

-You may also check the Guides, Manuals & Software for Beoplay H9i.
+Check out the Guides, Manuals & Software for Beoplay H9i.

 Because the Bang & Olufsen Beoplay H9 and H9i were released in the same year as part of an exclusive line of Bluetooth headphones, there’s not much difference that will really weigh in on your decision.
 With differences such as a 2-3 hour battery life gap and the use of voice commands, it will all come down to whether you’re willing to pay more for these added perks.